By Roger Peace and Jeremy Kuzmarov

 An avid reader of history, Kennedy has been greatly impressed by Barbara Tuchman’s The Guns of August, which he often quoted as evidence that the generals are inclined to have a single solution in a crisis and thus tie the hands of the political leaders by leaving them with the choice between doing nothing and accepting an inflexible war plan.
 As he read Tuchman’s book, it was the rigidity of the mobilization plans both of the Triple Alliance and of the Triple Entente which made it impossible for the diplomats to avert a world war in 1914.24

-All in all, over the last half century, the mainstay of research on the origins of the Great War has centered on understanding the complex forces underpinning it, although the debate over war guilt has continued.
+All in all, over the last half century, the mainstay of research on the origins of the Great War has centered on understanding the complex forces underpinning it, although the debate over war guilt has not entirely ended.
 According to the historian Gordon Martel, in his 2017 study, Origins of the First World War

 , “Nationalism, militarism and imperialism are the most prominent of the ‘underlying’ causes of the war that historians have investigated in their attempts to go beneath the surface of the events that led to war in 1914.
 Historians began assessing these factors even before the war ended, and they are assessing them still.”26